+Telamany eraci cracadanen dannig cerete treatner en entre entre geney evente.
 Progress Strategies 1.
-Throughout 2024-2027, ElderSource via its' website and ADRC, will encourage older adults, adults with disabilities and caregivers to consider evacuating, especially if they are in a high prioritized area (e.g., low-lying, or beach areas).
+From January 2024 through the end of December 2027, ElderSource via its' website and ADRC, will encourage older adults, adults with disabilities and caregivers to consider evacuating, especially if they are in a high prioritized area (e.g., low-lying, or beach areas).
 Encouragement will also be made to enroll in their county Special Needs Registry.
 ElderSource will partner with its' providers and the ADRC regarding registering callers through the Special Needs Registry.
-Yearly updated information will be placed on ElderSource's website, including contact information, county EOC websites, etc. 2.
-Throughout 2024-2027, ElderSource will seek out ways to further develop and enhance relationships with county Emergency Operations Center's (EOC), via emails, calls and the offering of meetings to discuss ways that ElderSource can support efforts towards increasing evels of voluntary elder evacuation during severe weather or other emergency events.
-If FEMA gets involved in any event activities within PSA 4, ElderSource will make contact to seek out collaborative efforts on how ElderSource can support efforts towards increasing evels of voluntary elder evacuation during severe weather or other emergency events.
-3. Throughout 2024-2027, at or near the beginning of hurricane season ElderSource will make at least 2 social media postings on the importance of preparation for older adults, adults with disabilities and caregivers, particularly the importance of knowing their evacuation zones.
+Updated information will be placed on ElderSource's website, including contact information, county EOC websites, etc., by May 1, 2024 and yearly thereafter.
+2. From January 2024 through the end of December 2027, ElderSource will seek out ways to further develop and enhance relationships with county Emergency Operations Center's (EOC), via emails, calls and the offering of meetings to discuss ways that ElderSource can support efforts towards increasing levels of voluntary elder evacuation during severe weather or other emergency events.
+If, and when FEMA gets involved in any event activities within PSA 4, ElderSource will make contact to seek out collaborative efforts on how ElderSource can support efforts towards increasing levels of voluntary elder evacuation during severe weather or other emergency events.
+3. By May 1, 2024 and yearly thereafter, ElderSource will make at least 2 social media postings on the importance of preparation for older adults, adults with disabilities and caregivers, particularly the importance of knowing their evacuation zones.
 ElderSource (and providers) will encourage at-risk clients to register with special needs registries.
 At least two postings will also be made when/if an event (like a hurricane) is anticipated, providing information, importance of knowing and how to determine their county evacuation zones, tips to get ready, etc.